ramteid/omni/README.md

 ## What is Clio?

 Clio is a powerful, self-hosted enterprise search platform that unifies your organization's knowledge across multiple data sources.
-Think Elasticsearch meets ChatGPT, but completely under your control.
+Think Google + ChatGPT for your enterprise data, but completely private and under your control.

 - **Privacy-first**: Your data never leaves your infrastructure
 - **Lightning-fast**: Sub-second search across millions of documents
-- **AI-powered**: Semantic search and document summarization using local LLMs
+- **AI-powered**: Semantic search and AI-powered answers using local LLMs
-- **Easy setup**: Up and running in 30 minutes with Docker Compose
+- **Easy setup**: Up and running in minutes with Docker Compose

 ## Features